-Cleo Marchese, a lactation consultant at Natural Beginnings in Richardson, suggests doing deep breast compressions or massaging your breast to speed up the milk flow.
+Cleo Marchese, a lactation consultant at Natural Beginnings (based in Plano and Garland and offering home visits), suggests doing deep breast compressions or massaging your breast to speed up the milk flow.
 “If your baby is really sleepy [this] will speed up milk flow…start at the chest wall sweeping down towards the areola.”

 Tip 4: Forget the “Hard and Fast” Rules of Breastfeeding

 There’s a lot of conflicting information out there about when you should feed your baby.
 Is it every two hours?
 Three?
 Should you feed on a schedule; or on demand?